-Services that are covered for you What you must pay when you get these services and referrals for other care if needed.
+Services that are covered for you What you must pay when you get these services The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. \$0 copayment or 20% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. the "Welcome to Medicare" preventive visit. \$0 copayment or 20% coinsurance for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
 Please refer to outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
 You pay these amounts until you reach the out-of-pocket maximum.

-Covered services that do not count toward your maximum out-of-pocket amount.
+\ Covered services that do not count toward your maximum out-of-pocket amount.

-^{††} Covered services where your provider may need to request prior authorization.
+Covered services where your provider may need to request prior authorization.

-Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$4,500
+Covered Routine Dental Benefits Included with Your Plan: Annual Maximum: \$3,000